dg9vh/DG9VH-Dashboard-for-G4KLX-Software/README.md

 Introduction:
 -------------
-This script realizes a dashboard for g4klx-D-Star-Gateways and -Repeaters.
-It is based on the Files introduced at http://www.dstar101.com/dashboard.htm
+This script realizes a dashboard for g4klx-D-Star-gateways and -repeaters.
+It is based on the files introduced at http://www.dstar101.com/dashboard.htm

 Installation:
 -------------
-Requirements:	- running installation of php5 and www-server like
+Requirements:
-		  lighttpd
+		- running installation of php5 and www-server like lighttpd
 		- running installation of g4klx gateway and repeater
-		- make sure you have GUI Log enabled!
+		- make sure you have logs enabled in gateway and repeater-config!

 How to install:
 ---------------
-Simply untar the files into the folder of your www-server (mostly /var/www) and check file-system-permissions - files and folders should be readable by webserver-user.
+Simply put the files into the folder of your www-server (mostly /var/www) and check file-system-permissions - files and folders should be readable by webserver-user.